upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 * Framework to set up an experiment with a parameterised energy grid in a few lines of code.

-* Dynamic simulation of electricity grids on component level including single and multi-phase systems as well as AC and DC operation.
+* Dynamic simulation of electricity grids on component level including single and multi-phase systems as well as AC and DC operation with arbitrary waveforms.

 * Calculation, evaluation and logging of every single time step covering states, action and auxiliary quantities.